prakharb13/TranslateRAG/README.md

 # TranslateRAG

-A RAG-enhanced translation app using Google's TranslateGemma 4B model via Ollama.
-Upload domain-specific documents to improve translation quality for specialized terminology.
+A multilingual translation and Q&A app powered by Google's TranslateGemma 4B model via Ollama, supporting 20 languages.
+Uses RAG with ChromaDB to improve translation quality using domain-specific documents.
+Fully containerized with Docker Compose (Streamlit + FastAPI + Ollama) for deployment on local machines or AWS EC2.

 ## Architecture